niklasvh/html2canvas/readme.md

 As each CSS property needs to be manually built to be supported, there are a number of properties that are not yet supported.

 ### Usage ###

+The html2canvas library utilizes `Promise`s and expects them to be available in the global context.
+If you wish to support [older browsers](http://caniuse.com/#search=promise) that do not natively support `Promise`s, please include a polyfill such as
+[es6-promise](https://github.com/jakearchibald/es6-promise) before including `html2canvas`.

 **Note!** These instructions are for using the current dev version of 0.5, for the latest release version (0.4.1), checkout the [old readme](https://github.com/niklasvh/html2canvas/blob/v0.4/readme.md).